 - 1. This continues to be a problem.
 Unfortunately, high schools are not set up to close this gap and college standards are not set to fix the problem either.
 I must re-teach students 9th grade level math.
-The outcome with the lowest score (Students will demonstrate problem solving skills by analyzing, selecting and applying tools appropriate for a specific solution: 21%) was due to the fact that it was tied to a Math requirement.
-If it had not, it would have surely done better. - 2.
-This is still an issue and a better game plan is needed. - 3.
+The outcome with the lowest score (Students will demonstrate problem solving skills by analyzing, selecting and applying tools appropriate for a specific solution).
+This did improve from a 21% to a 67%.
+However, this was an online class where I distinctly put in these math operation into videos they had to watch.
+Next semester, we will see if this keeps when the on-campus course is executed. - 2.
+The online delivery was better as I could fit exactly what I needed in videos.
+Implementation in the on-campus course will be re-worked to have the same feel. - 3.
 The modern student tends to do what they like to do, and try to forgo the less enjoyable.
 They hope that good work on what they enjoy will make up or even erase uncompleted material.
 Unfortunately, this being an introduction course has many of these students not understanding this won't work.
-The lesson that they learn will pass on to the next class but is hard to fix for this course. - 4.
-This number came out of the lack of citing sources, and in some cases lacking complete documentation of practices.
-Having a larger emphasis in class as well as in most all program courses helped.
-More assignments to create professional documents will ensue. - 5.
-This was due to having many or our Art and Design Track students in this course. - 6.
+The lesson that they learn will pass on to the next class but is hard to fix for this course.
+I did replace the rubric on the project with a more understandable one. - 4.
+This stayed at 50% this semester. - 5.
+This stayed high at a 95%.
+I thought at this was because the class is a mix of designers and programmers.
+As it turns out, programmers like to be creative, too.
+This class allows them to vent their design and creativity in a way that other of their analytical class usually don't.
+I'm going to take this a a good thing. - 6.
 Focusing on objects and classes in project helped aid this.
 The project seems to have the biggest impact.
+This improved again to a 97%.
+I believe the current methods of assigning grades and content should be maintained.